-Moving past Ubuyama Farm, you can move into the center of the village, and you will likely be greeted with a smile.
-The sunlit valleys and stoic forests have much to offer.
-There are two natural fountainheads in the area, and both offer tranquil pools and rolling waters underneath a canopy of beautiful trees.
-The clean and delicious water is a point of pride for the village and its residents.
+After visiting Ubuyama Farm, you can move into the center of the village, where you will likely be greeted with a smile.
+The surrounding sunlit valleys and stoic forests are perfect for a drive or a hike.
+There are two natural fountainheads in the area, both with tranquil pools and rolling waters underneath a canopy of beautiful trees.
+The clean and delicious water is a point of pride for the village.

-This perspective is important.
-Hearing “Japan” most often conjures images of Shibuya’s thriving streets or the beautiful wooden gates of Kyoto.
-In between each of the larger dots on the map of Japan is where the people and the heart of Japan reside.
-Beauty on the grand scale as well as the small provides a myriad of experiences and inspirations.
-Places like Ubuyama allow you to see deeper into what makes this nation great, and that is what makes it special.
+“Japan” most often conjures images of Shibuya’s thriving streets or the beautiful wooden gates of Kyoto.
+In between each of these larger dots on the map of Japan is where the people and the heart of Japan reside.
+Ubuyama is a perfect example of Japan's quiet, slow-life countryside.
+There are myriad sights, both small and grand, to explore in the nearby area, any number of which are sure to provide inspiration and make memories you'll never forget.